Coding-Club-JNTUHCEH/CC_coding_practice/README.md

 - Created login and register page
 - wrote code to view UserProfiles
 - verify codeforces username when user registers
+- wrote code to display leaderboard ( backend & frontend )
+- Wrote code user can edit profile ( including password )

 **Things to do:**

-- write code to display leaderboard (backend & frontend)
 - improve UI of dasboard
 - add filters to sort problems( need to change to backend for it)
 - add profile edit feature
 - add submission button in profile view (which redirects to codeforces submissions page)
 - Improve design of Profile view ( for now it's basic)
 - need display proper errors for invalid users ( for now it redirects to hello world )
-- JavaScript should added for friendly user interface ( making it dynamic )
+- JavaScript should be added for friendly user interface ( making it dynamic )
+- design of Leaderboard

 **Final Touch**
 - design Front End more beautiful